fafadalilian/Fashion-Trend-Analysis-Using-AI/README.md

 # Fashion-Trend-Analysis-Using-AI

 This project involves fine-tuning OpenAI's CLIP model to generate text descriptions from fashion images and analyze current fashion trends.
-Then, the generated descriptions are conbined with LLms to offer insight about fashion trends.
+Then, the generated descriptions are combined with LLms to offer insight about fashion trends.

 ## Key Features